-But, if you are using oil paint, then you should never paint directly over a graphite drawing.
-It may not happen overnight, but over time graphite can rise to the surface through multiple layers of oil paint.
+But, if you are using oil paint, you should never paint directly over a graphite drawing.
+It may not happen overnight, but graphite can rise to the surface through multiple layers of oil paint over time.
 Now, if you seal the graphite before painting over it, you shouldn’t have any problems.
-Workable fixative can work here, but if you want to make sure you get a seal that will protect your painting, you should use matt medium over workable fixative.
+Workable fixative can work here, but if you want to ensure you get a seal that will protect your painting, you should use matt medium over workable fixative.
 Another option is to use charcoal to draw with before painting.

 How To Trace An Image Onto A Canvas Using A Pencil

 Tracing often gets a bad wrap in the art world because it’s viewed as cheating by many.
 If it makes you feel any better about it, the old masters used camera obscura techniques to project images onto canvas.
-If you use tracing as a way to speed up your process, then there’s nothing wrong with it.
-But, how can you trace onto a canvas?
+If you use tracing and transfer paper to speed up your process, there’s nothing wrong with it.
+But how can you trace it onto a canvas?

-The answer here is simple, you can’t.
-Most artists use a lightbox for tracing, and this won’t work for a stretched canvas or for a canvas panel.
+The answer here is simple; you can’t.
+Most artists use a lightbox for tracing, which won’t work for a stretched canvas or a canvas panel.
 What will work is carbon paper.
-If you use carbon paper, then go over the lines of what you want to trace, you’ll be left with an image that you can paint over.
+If you use carbon paper, go over the lines of what you want to trace; you’ll be left with an image you can paint over.
 Just make sure that you seal it with workable fixative and then matt medium before you start to paint over it.

 Projecting A Pencil Drawing Onto A Canvas

 If you use a projector, you’ll either need a steady desk or table to set it on and tape to secure it to a wall across from the desk or table.
 Or, you’ll need to buy a tripod stand that aims a projector down at your desk.
-Artist projectors are handy tools that can help you to shave a lot of time off of your process while also helping to maintain a proper perspective.
-Since artist projectors don’t project an incredibly bright image, they are best used in low light or darkened rooms.
+Artist projectors are handy tools that can help you shave a lot of time off your process while also helping maintain a proper perspective.
+Since artist projectors don’t project an incredibly bright image, they are best used in low-light or darkened rooms.